Welcome to today's edition of the Rush 24-7 podcast.

 I want to revise my reports and so forth.

-I mean, it was sort of funny when they were going after Delay, but nobody knew who he was.
+I mean, it was sort of funny when they were going after DeLay, but nobody knew who he was.

-Whoa, I thought that was Bush.
+Whoa, I thought that was Bush or Cheney.

-And I thought I thought it was Rove.
+And I thought it was Rove.

-When did when did when did they decide that?
+When did they decide that?

 They decided it yesterday.

-But I really I expected this huge long indictment.
+But I really, I expected this huge, long indictment.

-Well, this is gonna be huge.
+Well, this is going to be huge.

 What have you heard?